hw35/Coloring/README.md

    interface `ColorMapGenerator_Inter`.
 This class will implement the method `computeColorMap` as shown in `ColorMapGenerator_Inter.java` in order to return a color map.
 The color is computed by taking the range of RGB values, treated as a single
    24-bit number, and
    dividing into equal-sized buckets.
-Your code should treat the Red value as the most significant 8-bits, the Green value as the middle 8-bits, and the Blue value as the least significant 8-bits.
+The code treats the Red value as the most significant 8-bits, the Green value as the middle 8-bits, and the Blue value as the least significant 8-bits.
 For instance, if 256 colors are desired, then the first bucket contains [0, 65535], bucket two contains [65536, 131071], etc. and the center of each bucket should be used as the final color of that bucket (e.g., 32768, and 98304 for the buckets above).